 - DEGIRO.
 It is a European broker, from the Netherlands.
 They also offer a good range of investments at low prices.

 However, Interactive Brokers has one significant limitation.
 If you have less than 100’000 USD, you will need to pay 10 USD per month.
-This inactivity fee will make it more expensive than DEGIRO.
+This inactivity fee will make it slightly more expensive than DEGIRO.
 However, in the long-term, this is a very small cost to pay.

 If you are still hesitant, I wrote a comparison of Interactive Brokers and DEGIRO.

 You have now taken all the necessary decisions.
 You can make your first investment in the stock market!